Charlette has been to HK Disneyland 2x. The 1st time, in 2006 and 2nd, while celebrating her daughter's 7th birthday in 2009.

-If you're planning to go to Hong Kong Disneyland on a tight budget and enjoy it without the hassle of a group tour, (you'll have to wait for the company of others and you have to follow certain rules) then read this.
+If you plan to go to Hong Kong Disneyland on a tight budget and enjoy it without the hassle of a group tour (you have to wait for others and follow some rules), then read this.
 Plan ahead of time and book your tickets online through the official Hong Kong Disneyland site.

 There are many affordable Hotels near the resort that you could book in.
 One is the YMCA at Salisbury Rd.
 Tsim Sha Tsui http://salisbury-ymca-hong-kong.h-rzn.com.
-This is the hotel near Avenue of Stars (It's like walking in its Hollywood counterpart the Hollywood Walk of Fame).
-Usually, affordable hotel rates go for 500-700 HKD (check for your country's exchange rate) and sometimes you'll be surprised some of them give discounts.
+That is the hotel near Avenue of Stars (It is like walking in its Hollywood counterpart - The Hollywood Walk of Fame).
+Usually, affordable hotel rates go for 500-700 HKD (check for the exchange rate in your country), and sometimes you will be surprised some of them give discounts.

-Again, book online on their official website since some agencies posting cheap hotel rates are fakes so be careful.
-Google for “cheap Hotels in HK Central or HK Island” and when you get the hotel's name google for its official website so it's easier for you to ride the train going to Sunny Bay where the train to Disneyland will pick you.
-If you don't want the hassle then you could book at the hotels at Hong Kong Disneyland so that a shuttle from the hotel will just bring you to the theme park and after exploring will bring you back to the hotel.
+Again, book online on their official website since some agencies posting cheap hotel rates are fakes, so be careful.
+Search in Google for cheap Hotels in HK Central or HK Island.
+When you get the hotel's name, google search for its official website so that it's easier for you to ride the train to Sunny Bay, where the train to Disneyland will pick you.
+If you don't want the inconvenience, you could book at the hotels at Hong Kong Disneyland so that a shuttle from the hotel will bring you to the theme park, and after exploring, it will bring you back to the hotel.
 This service is for free.

-You could either choose from HK Disneyland Hotel which is quite expensive and the HK Disneyland Hollywood Hotel which is quite affordable.
-The cheaper one is the Garden View of the Hollywood Hotel and it's subject to availability and change of rate.
-We got ours for 1,700 HKD (roughly USD) but the good news is if you will stay in these hotels for one night you got to use your theme park tickets for two days.
+You could either choose from HK Disneyland Hotel, which is quite expensive and the HK Disneyland Hollywood Hotel, which is quite affordable.
+The cheaper one is the Garden View of the Hollywood Hotel, and it's subject to availability and change of rate.
+We got ours for 1,700 HKD (roughly 219.25 USD), but the good news is if you will stay in these hotels for one night, you got to use your theme park tickets for two days.

-If you arrive there on the day of your booking (check in time 3 pm) then you could use the ticket first day of arrival (the park closes at 7-8 PM last attraction is the fireworks).
-You could still use your park tickets the following day.
+If you arrive at the park on the day of your booking (check-in time 3 PM), you could use the ticket first day of arrival (the park closes at 7-8 PM last attraction is the fireworks), and you could still use your park tickets the following day.

-The park has 4 themes.
+The park has four themes.
 Main Street USA, Fantasyland, Adventureland, and Tomorrowland.
 The first is at the Entrance called Main Street USA.
-There is a train station to Fantasyland's place if you want to have a ride and go directly to Fantasyland.
-But if you want to get on foot then get a map at City Hall (guest relations) in Main Street.
+If you like to ride and go directly to Fantasyland, there is a train station to Fantasyland.
+If you want to walk, you can get a map at City Hall (guest relations), located on Main Street.
 So you'll know where you are going.

-If you're bringing along kids there are certain height requirements at Tomorrowland (Buzz Lightyear's place) so take note of it.
+If you're bringing along kids, there are some height requirements at Tomorrowland (Buzz Lightyear's place) so take note of it.
 Look at the guide map for this.
 The theme park also has novelty stores for keepsakes and shopping.
-You could buy 4 items for the price of 100 HKD.
+You could buy four items for the price of 100 HKD.

-It's just small as they say compared to other Disneyland theme parks it's not what some adults might expect because of the rides but it can make a kid really happy.
+It's just small, as they say, next to other Disneyland theme parks.
+It is not what some adults might expect because of the rides, but it can make a kid happy.
 You could explore it in just one day.
-It opens at 10 AM by the way.
+By the way, it opens at 10 AM.
 The hotels also offer a lot of activities.
-Just ask for a guide also from the cast members (staff).
+Just ask for a guide from the cast members (staff).

 NOTE: Be guided by the price of the theme park tickets.
-They are usually pricey during HOLIDAYS (i.e. Christmas season), and WEEKENDS considered as PEAK SEASONS.
+They are usually pricey during HOLIDAYS (for example, Christmas season), and WEEKENDS considered as PEAK SEASONS.
 Refer again to the official website of Hong Kong Disneyland and browse their calendar.
-You could also look for the activities there so you could plan ahead.
+You could also look for the activities there so you could plan.

-UPDATE: Since this blog was written a few years ago, the prices are not the same.
-Check Google for the changes in the park amenities and rates or the official sites I mentioned for their prices.
+UPDATE: Since I wrote this article a few years ago, the prices are not the same.
+Check Google for the changes in the park amenities and rates or the official sites I mentioned.